olivierloverde/olivier.codes/source/_posts/ES2020-Summary-of-new-features-with-examples.md

 ## BigInt

-There was a limitation on largest possible integer because of how Javascript represented number internally (because it is using a 64-bit floating point, see [IEE 754](https://en.wikipedia.org/wiki/IEEE_754).
+There was a limitation on largest possible integer because of how Javascript represented number internally (it is using a 64-bit floating point, see [IEE 754](https://en.wikipedia.org/wiki/IEEE_754).
 {% codeblock lang:js %}{% raw %}
 const maxInteger = Number.MAX_SAFE_INTEGER;